SamDaQueen/samreen-ansari-adventurer-journey-be/README.md

 ### Assumptions
 1. The adventurer starts at the origin (0, 0) facing North.
-2. Moving backward flips the direction of the adventurer.
+2. The adventurer turns to face the direction in which they will be moving.
 3. The distance can be an integer or a decimal number.
 4. If an invalid direction or no distance is provided, it is skipped, assuming a distance of 0.
 5. The directions are capital letters.